 Individuals may develop further symptoms along with the likes of vivid hallucinations, dysphagia, gradual loss of speech, incontinence, and difficulty moving around without assistance.

-Memory Care for Alzheimer’s
+Senior Living Memory Care for Alzheimer’s

 If your loved one has Alzheimer’s, they will require ample care in a supervised setting.
 Our nationally recognized SHINE® Memory Care program utilizes a person-centered approach in providing the long-term care residents require in a safe, secure, and holistic environment, as well as assistance with day-to-day tasks and a calendar of activities that promote the development of self-confidence, independence, and personal growth.
 Our staff undergo rigorous training and are equipped with the experience and knowledge needed to care for those dealing with dementia and other memory-related conditions.
 Our residents’ health, wellbeing, and happiness of our residents are of utmost priority, and we will do anything within our means to guide and support them.